PulataVarun/docker-practice/README.md

 # docker-practice
-this repository is used to learn docker     in this we are learning docker containarization for Django
+this repository is used to learn docker.
+IN this we are learning docker containarization for Django